syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Hyperlink.md

 # Working with hyperlink navigation

-PDF Viewer supports hyperlink navigation which detects documentlink and weblinks present in the pages of the PDF document.
+PDF Viewer supports hyperlink navigation which detects document link and web link present in the pages of the PDF document.
 Tapping on the TOC and hyperlink will behave in the following manner.

-1) If the tapped text contains weblinks, then the URI associated with the hyperlink will be opened in the default browser.
+1) If the tapped text contains web link, then the URI associated with the hyperlink will be opened in the default browser.

-2) If the tapped text contains documentlink, then the PDF Viewer navigates to the destination page index which is associated with it.
+2) If the tapped text contains document link, then the PDF Viewer navigates to the destination page index which is associated with it.

 ## How to disable hyperlink navigation in PDF document using PDF Viewer control?